 6. That (insert name of governmental body) shall comply with sections 610.010 to 610.035, RSMo, the Sunshine Law, as now existing or hereafter amended.

-Board Meeting Agenda Model Policy
+Board Meeting Agenda Policy

 The Board of The Leadership School adopts the following policy, effective on the date of adoption by the Board.